 It is unknown to this writer why Ora's tombstone spells her last name as Music rather than the way her parents spelled the name - Musick.
-It is either a mistake, or she changed the spelling of her last name.
+It appears to have been a mistake on the engraving of her tombstone.

 Ora was the daughter of John Roy Musick (1849-1901) and Augusta (Roszelle) Musick, both of whom are also buried at Forest-Llewellyn Cemetery in Kirksville, Missouri.
 Ora had one sister, Hazel (Musick) Hunt, born in 1884.

 In the 1880 census of Kirksville, Adair County, Missouri, Ora was 1 year old, the only child in the home with her parents John Musick 31 and Augusta 22.
 John Musick was a lawyer at that time.
-However, her father later became a well-known author.
-(Prior to becoming a lawyer, he was reportedly a school teachers.
-Later, he is listed as a physician, so he must have been a man of many talents.)
+However, her father later became a well-known author, publishing many books and articles.
+He graduated from the Kirksville Normal School and taught school for a short time before studying law.
+Later, he is listed in census records as a physician.

-In the 1900 Iowa census, John Musick 42, was shown as a physician, residing with daughters Ora 21 and Hazel 17, both of whom were listed as attending school.
-Augusta Musick was not listed in the home in this census either.
+In the 1900 Iowa census, Augusta Musick was shown as Mrs. John Musick, a physician, residing with daughters Ora 21 and Hazel 17, both of whom were listed as attending school.

 Ora's father died in Nebraska in 1901 but was returned to Kirksville for burial in the Forrest-Llewellyn Cemetery.